 Projects & Clients

-The Harvard Negotiation and Mediation Clinical Program (HNMCP) connects Harvard Law School students with partner organizations—corporations, non-profits, government agencies, community groups, etc.—facing real world challenges that would benefit from strategic negotiation and conflict management advice, or dispute resolution system evaluation and design.
-Our students, trained in both the theory and practice of dispute resolution, will exercise their new skills and knowledge on behalf of real-life clients and receive academic course credit for their work.
+HNMCP connects Harvard Law School students with partner organizations—corporations, non-profits, government agencies, community groups, etc.—facing real world challenges that would benefit from strategic negotiation and conflict management advice, or dispute resolution system evaluation and design.
+Our students, trained in both the theory and practice of dispute resolution, exercise their skills and knowledge on behalf of their clients and receive academic course credit for their work.

 For a full listing of our projects and clients, please see the search menu in the sidebar on this page.